 - 8.33% of contribution towards Employees’ Pension Scheme

-Rules regarding Employees’ Provident Fund have undergone many changes over time and accordingly, inclusion and exclusion of employees as per those rules also change.
+Employees’ Provident Fund Rules have undergone many changes over time and accordingly, inclusion and exclusion of employees as per those rules also change.
 As per the latest changes made to the EPF rules, the following should be borne in mind –

-- Revision of minimum salary limits – Earlier, an employee having salary below INR 6500 per month had to mandatorily contribute towards EPF.
+- Revision of minimum salary limits – Earlier, an employee having salary below INR 6500 per month had to mandatory contribute towards EPF.
 The minimum salary limit has been revised to INR 15000.
-Thus, employees with monthly salaries less than or equal to INR 15000 now have to contribute mandatorily towards EPF
+Thus, employees with monthly salaries less than or equal to INR 15000 now have to contribute mandatory towards EPF

 - Changes to pension amount – The minimum monthly pension amount has been now set at INR 1000 for the widow of a member of the Employees’ Provident Fund.
 For children and orphans, it has been set at INR 250 and INR 750 per month respectively.
 The pension amount henceforth will be calculated as per the average salary of the last 60 months, instead of 12 months